Kong/docs.konghq.com/app/docs/0.10.x/proxy.md

 # Proxy Reference

-As you may already know, Kong listens for traffic on three ports, which by default are:
+Kong listens for traffic on three ports, which by default are:

 - `:8001` on which the [Admin API][API] used to configure Kong listens.
-- `:8000` on which Kong listens for incoming HTTP traffic from your clients, and forwards it to your upstream services.
-This is the port that interests us in this guide.
+- `:8000` on which Kong listens for incoming HTTP traffic from your clients, and forwards it to your upstream services. **This is the port that interests us in this guide.**
 - `:8443` on which Kong listens for incoming HTTPs traffic.
 This port has a similar behavior as the `:8000` port, except that it expects HTTPs traffic.
 This port can be disabled via the configuration file.

-We will cover routing capabilities of Kong by explaining in details how incoming requests on port `:8000` are proxied to a configured upstream service depending on their headers, URI, and HTTP method.
+In this document we cover routing capabilities of Kong by explaining in detail how incoming requests on port `:8000` are proxied to a configured upstream service depending on their headers, URI, and HTTP method.

-It is worth pointing out that both of these ports can be configured.
-See the [Configuration Reference] for more details.

 ### Table of Contents

 - [Terminology][proxy-terminology]
 - [Overview][proxy-overview]
-- [Reminder: how to add an API to Kong][proxy-reminder]
+- [Reminder: How to add an API to Kong][proxy-reminder]
 - [Routing capabilities][proxy-routing-capabilities]
     - [Request Host header][proxy-request-host-header]
         - [Using wildcard hostnames][proxy-using-wildcard-hostnames]